Finland

 Foreign Account Tax Compliance Act (FATCA)

 On 5 March 2014, Finland signed an intergovernmental agreement (IGA) concerning FATCA with the United States.
-On the basis of the agreement, Finland agreed to bring into force legislation according to which Finnish financial institutions are required to carry out specific due diligence procedures in order to identify their customers subject to tax in the United States and to report information relating to these customers’ income and wealth to the Finnish Tax Administration.
-The information to be reported includes, for example, interest income, income from dividends and derivatives, life insurance payments, and gross sales prices of shares and bonds.
-The Finnish Tax Administration shall forward the information to the US Internal Revenue Service (IRS).
+On the basis of the agreement, Finland agreed to bring into force legislation according to which Finnish financial institutions are required to carry out specific due diligence procedures in order to identify their customers subject to tax in the United States.

-The Finnish Tax Administration published tax technical guidance on the interpretation of the Finland-US FATCA IGA on 15 April 2015 (latest update in 2021).
-The guidance in the circular can be used to interpret the FATCA-related customer due diligence and reporting obligations faced by Reporting Finnish Financial Institutions.
+The Finnish Tax Administration publishes tax guidance on the interpretation of the Finland-US FATCA IGA (latest update in 2023).
+The guidance can be used to interpret the FATCA-related customer due diligence and reporting obligations faced by Reporting Finnish Financial Institutions.

 Common Reporting Standard (CRS)